 Many lenders have requirements around minimum amounts for personal loans.
 With a Discover Personal Loan, you can request any loan amount from $2,500 to $35,000.
 However, if you are looking to consolidate less than $2,500 of debt, then a balance transfer may be more of an ideal solution for you.

 So What Is The Best Way to Consolidate Debt?

 When you’re considering a balance transfer or personal loan, it’s smart to look at the benefits, costs and differences with each.
-Discover what you can afford to pay and see which option works best with your budget.
+Use our consolidation calculator to help see which option works best with your budget.

 Balance transfers have been used for a long time by people who want to consolidate their debt.
-In addition, personal loans are also becoming a growing trend in America4 and it’s thanks to the flexibility they offer.
+But according to the Chamber of Commerce, personal loans are one of the fastest growing forms of lending in America.